Superintendents back cops in schools, report trusting relationships

 Some Minnesota school districts, including Minneapolis and St. Paul, already have severed ties with local police departments.
 Organizers pushed to see more districts across the state take the same step.

-At Northfield and Faribault Public Schools, superintendents have a different take on SROs.
+At Owatonna, Northfield, Faribault Public Schools, superintendents have a different take on SROs.

 “I understand there are questions across the nation, and I understand officer-involved shootings kill Black men at a higher rate than white men,” Hillmann said.
 “At the same time, I think we have to look at the local police department structure.”